conormkelly/shitcask/README.md

 1. `npm install`
 2. Start the server via: `npm start`
-3. In a separate terminal, run: `npm run demo` to run the demo client queries.
+3. In a separate terminal, run: `npm run client-demo` to run the demo client queries.

 You should then be able to review the logs in the client and server terminals.